DmytroYatsuliak/Power-BI-Portfolio-Project/README.md

 # Power BI portfolio project
+Both dashboards were created using Power BI and can be found in attached files.
+Both visualizations are interactive.

 Viz #1(Dashboard1) was created using the General SuperStore dataset that consists of information about Ship Mode, Sales and profits based on geographical information.
 Split into categories.